 This class is designed for those with a solid understanding of the fundamentals of chemistry and is designed to develop an understanding of the biological system focusing at the molecular level.
 The class will include significant laboratory projects and will progress from the cellular level through animal physiology.
 (Prerequisite: Chemistry)

 Students in physics will engage in a brief survey of Newtonian mechanics before moving on to a variety of topics in classical and modern physics including waves and optics, relativity, electrostatics, and other topics as time permits.
 Because many of the topics will involve quantitative (mathematical) analysis, students should be comfortable solving problems using Algebra II.
 (Prerequisite: Algebra 2 with a grade of 85 or higher or departmental approval)

 A year-long study of electrostatics and electrodynamics including charge, electric and magnetic fields, Maxwell’s laws and other topics as time permits.
 Significant effort outside of class time is expected, particularly for laboratory work.
 A spring independent research project is required.
 This calculus-based class is designed for the student who desires a more rigorous mathematical treatment of physics.
-Students are expected to take the AP Physics: Electricity and Magnetism exam at the end of the year.
+Students are expected to take the AP exam at the end of the year.
 (Prerequisite: Calculus concurrently.
 Students may enroll in the course only with departmental approval.)

 This is a class designed to be the equivalent of a college introductory biology course usually taken by college biology majors during their first year.
 A curriculum designed to prepare students for success on the advanced placement exam in biology will be followed closely and will entail significant background reading, active participation in class discussions and demonstrations, and a sincere commitment on the part of the student.
 Students are expected to take the AP exam.
 (Students may enroll in the course only with departmental approval.)